History of Auburn University in Timeline

 2004: Closure of Thach Avenue to Vehicular Traffic

 In 2004, a significant portion of Thach Avenue was closed to vehicular traffic due to growing interaction issues between pedestrians and vehicles.
+The road was later converted from asphalt to concrete as part of an effort to create a more appealing walkway.

-2004: Marching Band Wins Sudler Trophy
+2004: Sudler Intercollegiate Marching Band Trophy

-2005: "It Begins at Auburn" Growth Campaign
+2005: "It Begins at Auburn" growth campaign

 2005: Closure of Roosevelt Drive to Vehicular Traffic